5 Surprising Strategies for Dealing With Low Self-Confidence

 - "To be worth anything at all, I need to be better than everyone else at everything."

 Sometimes the best way to deal with an episode of low self-confidence (or any unpleasant psychological state) is simply to let the moment pass.
-You might experience some setbacks or things that go wrong one day and these knock your confidence.
-However, by the next day, a few things go right for you and your confidence bounces back, by itself.
+You might experience some setbacks or things that go wrong one day, and these may knock your confidence.
+However, by the next day, a few things go right for you, and your confidence bounces back by itself.
 Sometimes we just need to give ourselves a day or two to process an emotional blow we've experienced.

 When you overdo this strategy, you can get into a cycle of always trying to prop up your self-worth through higher and higher achievements.
 However, in moderation, this can be a useful approach.

-4. Radically admit patterns of mistakes to yourself.
+4. Radically admitting patterns of mistakes to yourself

 - "I made the best decisions I could with the information I had."